anidl/multi-downloader-nx/docs/README.md

 * [check dependencies](https://david-dm.org/anidl/funimation-downloader-nx)

 ## CLI Options

 See [the documentation](https://github.com/anidl/multi-downloader-nx/blob/master/docs/DOCUMENTATION.md)

 ## Build instructions

-Please note that nodejs and npm must be installed in your system.
+Please note that nodejs, npm, and pnpm must be installed in your system.
+For instructions on how to install pnpm, check (https://pnpm.io/installation)

 First clone this repo `git clone https://github.com/anidl/multi-downloader-nx.git`.

-`cd` into the cloned directory and run `npm i`.
+`cd` into the cloned directory and run `pnpm i`.
-Afterwards run `npm run tsc false [true if you want gui, false otherwise]`.
+Afterwards run `pnpm run tsc false [true if you want gui, false otherwise]`.

 If you want the `js` files you are done.
-Just `cd` into the `lib` folder.
+Just `cd` into the `lib` folder, and run `node index.js --help` to get started

-If you want to package the application, please also `cd` into the `lib` folder and run `npx electron-builder build --publish=never [Your Options]` for the gui build.
-You may find the options [here](https://www.electron.build/cli).
+If you want to package the application, run pnpm run build-`{platform}`-`{type}` where `{platform}` is the operating system (currently the choices are windows, ubuntu, macos, and arm) and `{type}` is cli or gui.
-Since the cli tool requires some more configuration, please see the `modules/build.ts` file and run the commands under `buildBinary`.